taliajmallo/rpgs/characters/Jasskia/journal.md

 # Jasskia's Journal
 ## Session 1
-### April 27, 957 -
+### April 27, 957
 Disembarked at Viridia with Pyra.
 Here's hoping this job goes smoother than my last abroad; I'd quite rather avoid being run out of town again.
 Asked around town about our mark, and were sent into some mines.
-Pyra's disguising herself as a halfling and calling herself Emily.
+Pyra's disguising herself as a halfling and calling herself Amelie.
 I think she's a bit overcautious, but whatever makes her happy?
 We joined parties with who we think is our mark, a clearly *insane* kobold child and paladin.
 Haven't yet had a chance to determine whether his